Goal-oriented Semantic Communication for Robot Arm Reconstruction in Digital Twin: Feature and Temporal Selections: Conclusion

 \section{Conclusion}

 In this work, we proposed a novel goal-oriented semantic communication (GSC) framework for robot arm reconstruction in the Digital Twin (DT), aiming to minimise the communication load under the reconstruction error constraints.
 Unlike the traditional reconstruction framework that sends a reconstruction message periodically, we optimise the transmission in both feature domain and time domain.
-We developed a Feature Selection (WFS) algorithm that is used to divide the robotic task into multiple phases and selectively transmit more useful features.
+We developed a Feature Selection (FS) algorithm that is used to divide the robotic task into multiple phases and selectively transmit more useful features.
 Building upon this, we designed a Proportional-Integral-Derivative-based primal-dual Deep Q-Network (PPDQN) algorithm to make message temporal selection.
 The effectiveness of our framework was validated through both Pybullet simulations and real-world experiments.
+The communication between the physical and digital twins was realized through an ideal wired link, assumed error-free and instantaneous in simulations, and implemented via a physical Gigabit Ethernet connection in real-world experiments.
+A simulated wireless channel was further incorporated at the transmitter side before the wired transmission to realistically emulate practical wireless channel conditions.
 For three different robotic tasks, it is shown that our framework can reduce the communication load by at least 59.5\% under strict error constraints and 80\% under relaxed error constraints in simulations.
-In real-world experiments, our framework still achieved a communication load reduction to 53\% under strict error constraints and 74\% under relaxed error constraints.
+In real-world experiments, our framework still achieved a communication load reduction to 53\% under strict error constraints and 74\% under relaxed error constraints. \begin{IEEEbiography}[{ }] {Shutong Chen} received the B.S. degree from Chongqing University, Chongqing, China, in 2022, and the M.S. degree from the University College London, London, U.K., in 2023.
+He is currently pursuing the Ph.D. degree with the Center for Telecommunications Research, King’s College London, London.
+His research interests include semantic communication and digital twin. \end{IEEEbiography}